chuan6/mmck-simul-lib/README.md

 # simulation-queueing-mmx
 A library for intuitive M/M/c/K queueing system simulation, written in Go.
-The implementation is designed so that user can easily give different service rate for many servers, which is a problem that would be difficult to get analytical solution.
+The implementation is designed so that user can easily give different service rate for many servers, which is a difficult problem to get analytical solution.

 To use it, 1) arrival rate; 2) queue capacity; 3) service rate per server; and 4) number of servers, need to be provided.